zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Use the /registry endpoint in Cloud Gateway

-The /registry endpoint provides information about services onboarded to all domain Gateways and the Central Gateway.
+The `/registry` endpoint provides information about services onboarded to all domain Gateways and the Central Gateway.
+This section describes the configuration, authentication, authorization, example of requests, and responses when using the `/registry` endpoint.

 ### Configuration